 Since pitta dosha is controlling, balancing it with surrender is ideal.
 A self-affirmation mantra “ I surrender to the higher power” will help pacify excess pitta in the body.
 Sitting in the lotus position in silence for 10 mins every day can also help soothe pitta.

 Maintain a daily gratitude journal and write down a few good things about the day.
 This will help you appreciate the beauty of life and allow surrender.
 I have written about the life-changing benefits of a gratitude journal here.

 Panchakarma or a five-step Ayurvedic detox is the most potent way to balance your doshas.
 Get in touch with an Ayurvedic doctor or do a home-based panchakarma to get your doshas in check.
 It clears all the toxins and negative energies from the body and rejuvenates it.

 Accept the things the way they are.
 Do not try to control every outcome.
-Be like fire, burn the negatives and light the world with your positives.
+Use the fire t your advantage, burn the negatives and light the world with your positives.